apache/trafficcontrol/blueprints/flexible-topologies.md

 - `Topology`: for the top-level Topology object, which includes the `nodes` array
 - `TopologyNode`: for objects in a Topology's `nodes` array

-The `DeliveryService` struct will be updated with a new `Topology` field which is the name of the Topology the Delivery Service is assigned to.
+The `DeliveryService` struct will be updated with new fields, mapping directly to the new JSON fields outlined in the REST API Impact section:
+- `Topology`
+- `FirstHeaderRewrite`
+- `MiddleHeaderRewrite`
+- `LastHeaderRewrite`

 ##### Traffic Ops Database